All applications will be assessed against the main competence matrix with the specialist matrices as advisory documents only (see below).

 CIfA Accredited degree matrix and guidance

-CIfA accredited degree applicants need to apply in the usual way at Practitioner (PCIfA).
-We have created some guidance and a matrix to assist them in identifying what information they should give to the Validation committee to demonstrate competence.
+CIfA accredited degree applicants need to apply in the same way as a Practitioner (PCIfA) but using the competence matrix below.
+We have created some additional guidance to assist in identifying what information to give to the Validation committee to demonstrate competence at PCIfA in your statement.

 You can check the list of current accredited degrees here and you need to submit a copy of your certificate when you apply.